How long has the managing broker been in property management?

 What is the fee for procuring new tenants?

-Our leasing fee is the lesser of $500 or 50% of one months’ rent.
+leasing fee varies according to the selected package.
+It is the LESSER of $500 or 50% of one

 What is the fee for renewing leases?